-- 1. This Schedule sets out the mechanisms that will be used to assess the performance of the National Disability Insurance Scheme (NDIS) nationally and specifies how that performance will be reported. - 2.
+- 1. This Schedule sets out the mechanisms that will be used to assess the performance of the National Disability Insurance Scheme (NDIS) and specifies how that performance will be reported. - 2.
+It incorporates relevant content contained in the Annex to the Intergovernmental Agreement on NDIS Launch on performance reporting, which is superseded for the transition to full scheme by this Schedule.
+This Schedule should be read in conjunction with clauses 39 to 45 of the Bilateral Agreement. - 3.
 The parties agree that a number of the outcome measurements are being piloted during the transition period to full scheme and will therefore be reviewed and possibly revised at the annual review of this Schedule.